iaketepe/iaketepe/docs/UI-UX/trade-offs-and-changes.md

     - Legacy row system implementation
 - Other than the CSS issues I mentioned previously, there also SCSS issues on top of that.
 It seems like the boilerplate was built from those SCSS files into one main.css file.
 So something I have to consider is whether or not I should remove the SCSS or try to modify it and then build from them as well.

+## Deploying the Site
+### Deploying before Completion
+- When I was planning development, I wanted to start by completing the core aspects of the site first.
+Afterwards, I would deploy the site, adding more later on.
+However, as I actually started developing, I realized that I had already made great strides on the project.
+So it was better to showcase what I had done, gradually adding changes over time.
+Not only does this allow me to quickly present my work and thought process, it lets my workflow mimic actual development.

 ## Handling Site Reliability
 ### Adding Spam Protection
 Since I was considering adding a contact form, I would need to deal with the possibility of spam.
 To combat this, I wanted to implement bot detection software.
 At first, when it came to trying to implement this, I believed that I should do this through Google Captcha as that was the only technology that I knew could work in this context.

 ### Pros
 - Google Captcha is a well known form of bot detection software
 - It's very simple to use, and while most people understand how to interact with it